DLR-RM/stable-baselines3/docs/guide/rl_tips.rst

 Current State Of The Art (SOTA) algorithms are ``SAC``, ``TD3`` and ``TQC`` (available in our :ref:`contrib repo <sb3_contrib>`).
 Please use the hyperparameters in the `RL zoo <https://github.com/DLR-RM/rl-baselines3-zoo>`_ for best results.

+If you want an extremely sample-efficient algorithm, we recommend using the `DroQ configuration <https://twitter.com/araffin2/status/1575439865222660098>`_ in `SBX`_ (it does many gradient steps per step in the environment).

 Continuous Actions - Multiprocessed